-Blog posts of this length are most likely to be shared over social media.
-The fact that they’re not very long doesn’t mean they shouldn’t be of the best quality possible, and they also have to address relevant topics.
-They will probably facilitate some reader engagement in the form of comments, and they won’t be that bad for search engine rankings either.
+Blog posts of this length are most likely to share over social media.
+The fact that they’re not very long doesn’t mean they shouldn’t be of the best quality possible.
+And they also have to address relevant topics.
+They will probably facilitate some reader engagement in the form of comments.
+They won’t be that bad for search engine rankings either.

 Why Do It Quick and Dirty?

 The very short blog posts are shorter than 300 words.
 The regular short blog posts are between 300 and 600 words long.
 They do different things for your blog, because they make readers behave differently.

 The very short blog posts are great if there’s a need to have a lot of comment on a blog post.
 They’re not good for anything else – too little value for shares, too little value for search engine rankings.
 But they will engage readers.
 Think of it this way – is it really possible to address any topic in a meaningful way in less than 300 words?
 It’s not, and everything that’s left out will end up being written in the comments by readers who read the post.
 The very short post is a bait to start a conversation.

 The regular short blog posts are more similar to medium length posts.
 They don’t have enough space to allow the writer to establish themselves as an authority on any topic.
 So no search engine rankings benefits should be expected – but they will get a good balance of both social media shares and comments.